MicrosoftDocs/msteams-docs/msteams-platform/samples/app-with-collaboration-controls.md

 ## Add Collaboration controls to your application

-To add Collaboration controls Tasks, Meetings, Files, and Notes experiences to the app created post app creation as follows:
+Following are the steps to add Collaboration control capabilities such as Tasks, Meetings, Files, and Notes experiences to the app created:

 1. To include the Tasks, Meetings, and Notes tabs you need to edit the Main Information form.
 To begin, go back to the explorer and select your solution.